Skip to main content

-Following aristocratic British practice, George Washington fenced off 18 acres on the eastern slope, between the Mansion and the Potomac River, to serve as “a paddock for deer” or deer park.
+Following aristocratic practice, George Washington had enslaved carpenters, including James and Tom, build an 8.5-foot-tall paddock around 18 acres on the eastern slope, between the Mansion and the Potomac River, to serve as a deer park.

 Visual Evidence

-In the earliest known view of Mount Vernon from the east, the artist, Edward Savage, captured the short-lived “paddock of deer” inside the picketed fence in the left foreground.
-The fence was not visible from the yard, creating the intended illusion that the deer roamed wild.
+In the earliest known view of Mount Vernon from the east, artist Edward Savage captured the short-lived deer park inside the picket fence in the left foreground.

 This painting is the earliest known view of Mount Vernon's east front, by Edward Savage (American, 1761 - 1817), c.
 1787-1792, oil on canvas, H-2445/A, Mount Vernon Ladies' Association, Bequest of Helen W. Thompson.
 (MVLA)